yelsaw/doc-search/README.md

 ### Run with Docker
 To build the image and start a docker container run the following commands

 ```
 git clone https://github.com/yelsaw/doc-search.git
 cd doc-search
 docker build . -t doc-search
 docker run --rm --name=doc-search -p 5000:80 doc-search
 ```
-Proceed to http://localhost:5000, or whatever port was chosen when starting your container.
+Proceed to http://localhost:5000/doc-search, or whatever port was chosen when starting your container.

 ### Caveat Usor
 This project is for experimental and educational purposes only!

-Sample data is hard-coded in the App.svelte file, there's zero security or sanity checking.
+Sample data is hard-coded in `./app/App.svelte`, there's zero security or sanity checking.

-The code/comments herein aren't perfect, this project was written on a whim in a few hours to show a PoC to someone and could be updated in the future.
+The code/comments herein aren't perfect, this project was written on a whim in a few hours to show a PoC to someone.

+### Future
+Perhaps this app will become more useful over time, but for now it's only an `experimental` project.

 ### Screenshot
 ![image](https://github.com/yelsaw/doc-search/blob/main/app/screenshot.png)